Need to talk? Call 1800 882 436.

 After a mild head injury your child will need plenty of rest for the first 1 to 2 days.

-If they have a headache, you can give them paracetamol every 6 hours.
+If your child has a headache, you can give them paracetamol every 6 hours.

 You don't need to wake your child during the night unless a doctor has told you to do this.

-If you have difficulty waking your child call triple zero (000) immediately.
+If you have any trouble waking your child after a head injury, triple zero (000) immediately and ask for an ambulance.

 First aid skills help you to know what to do when there is an emergency.
 You can find out more about first aid here.